 Our goal is to ensure full access to learning opportunities at all stages (such as early childhood, primary, secondary, tertiary, and vocational) to acquire the knowledge and skills they need.

-We’re working in cooperation with NGOs in the rural and mountainous zones of Nayarit, Mexico to support children of tobacco workers who migrate with their families to the coastal zone at harvest time.
+We’re working in cooperation with the local NGO “Desarollo Rural de Nayarit” in the state of Nayarit to support children of tobacco workers who migrate with their families to the coastal zone at harvest time.
 Our aim is to prevent and discourage child labor by providing these children with spaces where they can benefit from full-day activities.
-In addition, parents are offered training to learn about safe work practices, develop new skills, and build up future opportunities.
+Throughout the year, several childcare centers give 1,450 children access to balanced nutrition, health care services, computer, and other educational classes and recreational activities.

 In 16 regions in Russia, we’re supporting “Status: Online”, a program that provides training to the elderly and the disabled on computer, financial, and legal literacy.
 By learning to use computers and navigate online situations, participants improve their social and economic well-being.